MeFisto94/Sargerust/README.md

 - Make Material#key() a u64 bitset and & with forward pipelines instead of equaling, which allows some (e.g. depth pre) passes to render for all kind of material variants instead of requiring tens of pipelines for those.
 - Maybe a way to disable sorting when a depth prepass is done anyway
+- Auto Instancing
-- Pass label to Texture Descriptor
+- Pass label to Texture Descriptor.
+Hint: Currently not possible without leaking as the InternalTexture requires 'static bounds
+- Compute Pass Merging in Render Graph